matt-dong-123/dotfiles/README.md

 4. Clone this repo (`git clone https://github.com/matt-dong-123/dotfiles.git`)
 5. Run `stow .` in the dotfiles directory

-Thanks to [Sin-cy]("https://github.com/Sin-cy") for providing the template in his own dotfiles!
+Thanks to @[Sin-cy]("https://www.github.com/Sin-cy") for providing the install.sh template in his own dotfiles!

 You can raise issues if you run into any problems.
 I'll try as hard as I can!